 Do you feel focused and on task most days?
-Are you enthusiastic about your work and have a positive expectancy for the impact you can have?
-Heavy questions on a Friday, I realize.
-In Simon Sinek’s best-selling book Start With Why, he shares the concept of the Golden Circle.
+Are you enthusiastic about your work, and do you have a positive expectancy for the impact you can have?
+These are heavy questions on a Friday, I realize.
+In Simon Sinek’s best-selling book, Start With Why, he shares the concept of the Golden Circle.
 In the center of the circle is “why,” the next ring out is “how” and the outer ring is “what.”
-Most of us know “what” we do and “how.”
+Most of us know what we do and how.
 Where many fall short is “why?”
-Why do we do what we do – besides the money?
+Why do we do what we do, besides the money?

 Source: Jeff Schmidt, RAB

-UC-Berkeley has developed a Greater Good Science Center and corresponding magazine.
-Click here, and you can take the Purpose in Life Assessment to see how strong your purpose is.
-There are other assessments you can take, all free on this site as well.
-I found it to be a really insightful and introspective site to visit.
+University of California, Berkeley has developed a Greater Good Science Center and corresponding magazine.
+Click here and you can take the Purpose in Life Assessment to see how strong your purpose is.
+There are other assessments you can take, all free on this site.
+I found it to be an insightful and introspective site to visit.
 If you want to strengthen your purpose they suggest:

-• Cultivate positive emotions: Positive emotions help us to broaden our outlook on the world and feel energized to take action for the greater good.
-Gratitude and awe, in particular, help us care about others, build relationships and feel connected to something greater than ourselves.
+Cultivate positive emotions: Positive emotions help us to broaden our outlook on the world and feel energized to take action for the greater good.
+Gratitude and awe help us care about others, build relationships and feel connected to something greater than ourselves.

 My mentor, Bill Mann, told me earlier in my career: “Jeffrey, 80% of the struggles you will face in this career are between your ears.
 Control your thoughts and self-talk and you’ll control your destiny.”

-As you head into the weekend, you might consider taking some time to listen to what you’re telling yourself, clarifying your purpose and, if needed, adjusting your actions.
-The UC-Berkeley Purpose in Live Assessment is a great start.
+As you head into the weekend, you might consider taking some time to listen to what you’re telling yourself, clarifying your purpose and if needed, adjusting your actions.
+The UC-Berkeley Purpose in Life Assessment is a great start.

 Jeff Schmidt is the SVP of Professional Development.
 You can reach him at Jeff.Schmidt@RAB.com.
 You can also connect with him on Twitter and LinkedIn.